dlespiau/patchwork/docs/installation.rst

 -  A Python interpreter
 -  `Django <https://www.djangoproject.com/>`__ >= 1.7.
 The latest
    version is recommended
--  A webserver and suitable WSGI plugin.
+-  A web server and suitable WSGI plugin.
 Options include `Apache <http://httpd.apache.org/>`__ with the `mod\_python <http://modpython.org/>`__ plugin, or `Gunicorn <http://gunicorn.org/>`__ with